cambridge-cares/TheWorldAvatar/Agents/ForecastingAgent/README.md

 ## 3.1 Building the Agent

-To build and publish the agent Docker image (e.g., after implementing new model/covariate loading functions) please use the following commands.
+To build and publish the agent Docker image (e.g., after changing the agent) please use the following commands.
 Please note that both commands are bundled in the  `publish_docker_image.sh` convenience script.

 ```bash
 # Building the (production) image